 I have diabetes, and my condition has been stable in recent years.
 If I get diabetes medicine in Canada, will insurance cover this?

-Only sudden illnesses and accidents are covered under medical expenses insurance.
-Therefore, prescribing medicine intended to control and stabilize existing conditions is not considered an accident.
-Therefore, prescribed medicine will not be covered by the insurance in this case.
+No, prescribed medicine intended to control and stabilize existing conditions is not considered an accident, so it will not be covered by the insurance.

 I have a chronic disease, but it is stable.
 After arriving in Canada, I want to go for a chronic disease checkup occasionally, but does insurance cover it?

-In this case, the insurance is not covered.
-It will only be reimbursed if an emergency accident requires inspection.
+No, in this case, the insurance will not cover it.
+It will only be reimbursed if an emergency accident requires an inspection.

 I have stable chronic diseases (such as high blood pressure and diabetes), but they worsen in Canada.
 Will insurance cover this?

-If it is an emergency, it will reimburse any hospital emergency cost.
-If the doctor prescribes a new drug, it will also cover the medication, but should the dosage and the prescription drug remains the same, insurance will not cover it.
+If it is an emergency, insurance will reimburse any hospital emergency costs.
+If the doctor prescribes a new drug, it will also cover the medication.
+However, if the dosage and the prescription drug remain the same, insurance will not cover it.